TestPrep — Worldwide Online Tutoring

 Affordable 8-month AP Physics C: Mechanics group preparation

-Live online lessons three hours a week with a specialist AP Physics C: Mechanics tutor — structured preparation through to the May AP exam.
+Live online lessons three hours a week with a specialist AP Physics C: Mechanics tutor — structured preparation through to the AP exam on 3 May 2027.

 Duration